AssSam7/vue-js-basics/README.md

 });
 ```

-Using the above code, the **title** data would be the same as the value entered in the input field
+Using the above code, the **title** data would be the same as the value entered in the input field (Two-way data binding)